Tiramisioux/CineMate-tools/README.md

-# CineMate

-Tools for added functionality of the CinePi 2K-system.

 ### rec_signal.py

 Get a crude tone out from the built-in audio jack on the Raspberry Pi 4, using PWM to save processing power.
 Can be used to trigger an external field recorder, like the Zoom H6, or to just get a reference tone to which to sync your clips.
 Uses PWM for genera